Amicable Aid: Perturbing Images to Improve Classification Performance: Amicable aid

 Given an image classification model with weight parameters $\theta$ and an image $x$ with the true class label $y$, performing the amicable aid can be formulated as an optimization problem as follows:

 where $\delta$ is the perturbation, $J$ is the cost function (e.g., cross-entropy), and $\epsilon$ is a hyperparameter.
 In other words, we want to find $\delta$ that minimizes the cost function while its $p$-norm is bounded by $\epsilon$.
-Note that this formulation is exactly the opposite to that for adversarial attacks where minimization is replaced by maximization.
+Note that this formulation is the opposite to that for adversarial attacks where minimization is replaced by maximization.

-Many of gradient-based adversarial attack methods can be adopted to solve the above optimization problem.
+The above optimization problem can be solved by adopting the formulations of gradient-based adversarial attack methods.
 For instance, the idea of FGSM~\cite{goodfellow2015explaining}, which is one of the most popular and strongest attacks, can be used for $p=\infty$:

 Note that the negative signed gradient is used here as opposed to the FGSM attack.
 It is known that FGSM can be made more powerful using an iterative approach, I-FGSM~\cite{kurakin2016adversarial}.
-Similarly, an iterative version of (\ref{eq: fgsm aid}) can be formulated as follows.
+Similarly, an iterative version of (\ref{eq:fgsm_aid}) can be formulated as follows.

 where $N$ is the number of iterations and $\mathrm{clip}_{a,b}(z) = \min(\max(z,a),b)$.